PhaneendraDulla/Contacts-Management-Web/README.md

 - Clicking `Edit` in the table row opens the modal to edit the selected `contact`.
 - `ContactFormComponent` handles form submission for both adding and editing contacts, emitting events to `ContactDetailsComponent`.
 - `ContactService` handles HTTP requests to perform CRUD operations on contacts.
+- The search functionality enables users to filter contacts based on ID, first name, last name, and email, modifying the query parameters sent to the backend.
+-   Pagination controls allow users to navigate through pages, displaying a specific number of contacts per page, handled by the `ContactDetailsComponent`.